 Yet schools still teach kids Qwerty, even though it’s (as you can probably see!) significantly easier to learn and type on Dvorak (you may remember the horror of learning how to type!)
 Yep: we’re still causing kids pain because of the mechanics of an 1890s machine when something better has been available for generations.

 Anyway, the WSJ had an article about the layout today, with an amusing angle: sure, Dvorak is built right in to Windows and the Macintosh operating systems, but what about the poor schlubs who have to text and email from their smartphones?
 They’re all Qwerty!
-The reporter interviewed me for a good 45 minutes, but only used one brief quote from me (which is fine: I didn’t really support his thesis — while I think “soft” keyboards like the one the iPhone projects should be configurable to Dvorak, the hardware keyboards, like on my BlackBerry, would be a real pain for manufacturers to offer in an extra variant for those of us who prefer the more rational layout.
-And yeah, I liked my Betamax better too!
+The reporter interviewed me for a good 45 minutes, but only used one brief quote from me, which is fine: I didn’t really support his thesis.

-My Dvorak book is still available, as well as Dr. Dvorak’s scientific study of keyboarding from 1936, Typewriting Behavior, which I used extensively in my research for my book.
-(I ended up with the Dvorak family’s entire stock of his book after his widow died; I had the honor of meeting Hermione Dvorak just before my book was published, and corresponded with her for several years.
-I actually have more copies of his book than mine left!)
-I’ve finally added my Dvorak publications ordering info to my shopping cart.
+While my Dvorak book is no longer available, Dr. Dvorak’s scientific study of keyboarding from 1936, Typewriting Behavior, which I used extensively in my research for my book, is!
+I ended up with the Dvorak family’s entire stock of his book after his widow died; I had the honor of meeting Hermione Dvorak just before my book was published, and corresponded with her for several years.
+So her husband’s book is available via my shopping cart.